TheScienceUniverse/PLs/Python/readMe.txt

-These files contains basic Python programming codes and output
+These files contains Python codes